Course Descriptions

 Courses numbered 001-099 are offered for institutional credit.
 They are not designed to transfer and do not count toward graduation.
 Courses numbered 100 through 199 are primarily for freshmen, and courses numbered 200 through 299 are primarily for sophomores.
 Courses requiring no prerequisites are open to all students regardless of the catalog number.

 The College reserves the right to cancel any course for which the demand is insufficient.
 The term “credit” indicates the number of semester credit hours granted after successfully completing a course.
 Prerequisite or Corequisite requirements are listed with the course description in the catalog.
-It is the responsibility of the student to know these requirements and follow them when registering.
+It is the student's responsibility to be aware of these requirements and follow them when registering.
 The course instructor and the appropriate division chair must approve any waiver of these requirements.

 A complete list of the courses being offered is published each term in the class schedule.

-Note: Theory, lab, and credit hours are indicated in parenthesis at the end of each course title below and are presented in the following format: (theory hours, lab hours, credit hours).
+Note: Theory, lab, and credit hours are indicated in parentheses at the end of each course title below and are presented in the following format: (theory hours, lab hours, credit hours).